Startup Definitions

 Made in ATL by Landon Howell

-The jargon of the innovation economy.When a VC in SF asks about the CAC and DAU of your MVP, you’ll know WTH they’re talking about.
+The jargon of the innovation economy.When a VC in SF asks about the CAC and DAU of your MVP, you should know WTH they’re talking about.

 JUMP TO A SECTION